JanHerca/urantiapedia/output/wikijs/en/article/Merlyn_Cox/The_Geography_of_Faith.md

 [^4]: Bargil Pixner, “Searching for the New Testament Site of Bethsaida,” Biblical Archaeologist, December, 1985, p.
 208.

 [^5]: Mark 1: 29, N.R.S.V.

-> _The author traveled extensively in Israel and briefly in Egypt during the summer of 1989.
-In addition he participated for two weeks as a volunteer at an archaeological dig in Sephorris, a project jointly sponsored by the American Schools of Oriental Research, Duke University, and the Israeli Department of Antiquities._
-{.is-info}